US/Eastern | May 17, 2022 | 1 V 1

-This Sword and Shield - Astral Radiance Standard event (Lucario VSTAR & recent promos are legal) is brought to you by Zach Lesage, PTCGO Store, GGTOOR, and Atlas Collectables.
+This Sword and Shield - Brilliant Stars Standard event (Lucario VSTAR & recent promos are legal) is brought to you by Zach Lesage, PTCGO Store, GGTOOR, and Atlas Collectables.
 Compete with some of the best players in a welcoming environment for FREE and compete to earn free prizing.
-Top players have earned the opportunity to compete in the Late Night Series Invitational!
+Top players will earn the opportunity to compete in the Late Night Series Invitational!

 You must join GGTOOR's Discord